 3. Encourage open dialogue.

 Many times employees shy away from having open conversations about workplace issues or things they feel require special attention or change.
+Part of having great staff appreciation ideas is being open to conversation about what can improve in your workplace.
 One of the best employee appreciation ideas is to ensure managers and executives recognize the importance of encouraging open dialogue with employees, regardless of whether or not the issue is actionable at the time.
 There are usually small things that can be done now to address these concerns.
 However, being transparent about what can and cannot be done is constructive for all parties.

 4. Ditch the meeting room.

 We spend the majority of our workdays in the office, likely at our desk or in conference rooms for meetings.
-Why not switch things up and give yourself a new perspective by doing a walk-and-talk or going out for coffee chats with co-workers?
+Why not switch things up with a new employee appreciation idea and by doing a walk-and-talk or going out for coffee chats with co-workers?
 Not only has research found that walking increases creative thinking, but inviting your colleagues to get out of the office as a “get to know you” exercise also has the ability to build closer bonds between employees.
 Encourage employees to meet with peers they don’t have the opportunity to regularly interact with and have an interest in getting to know better.